Tow company denies access to boat owner after Hurricane Milton

 “Fisherman’s Village in Punta Gorda, it’s my home base.
 It was an amazing community of people,” said Ranney.

-Ranney spends the other half of the year living on her boat, “It was an idyllic life for a very long time.”
+Ranney spends the other half of the year living on her boat.
+“It was an idyllic life for a very long time,” she said.

 That is until Hurricane Milton sunk it.

 “I lost everything, and you know you’re insured, but it’s the things you can’t get back, you know, the family mementos, my dad’s jean jacket.
 He was 91 when he died four years ago,” Ranney explained.
-“You know, my mom’s Fostoria dishes, it seemed s and h green stamp bowl with the family sharks tooth collection, the silly things that can’t be replaced.
+“You know, my mom’s Fostoria dishes, it seemed S&H Green Stamp bowl with the family sharks tooth collection.
+The silly things that can’t be replaced.”

 Ranney filed a claim with her insurance company—Geico—and her boat was moved to land next to the Punta Gorda marina.

-Since it technically still belongs to her, Ranney asked her adjuster at Geico if she could get on the boat and see what could be salvaged.
+Since it is her boat, Ranney asked her adjuster at Geico if she could get on it and see what could be salvaged.

 But when she went to get her things, she said the owner of TowBoatUS, which moved the boat, wouldn’t let her on.